stefichjo/speranto/ghermanaj/en-prononco.md

 | | |

 Notes:
 The vowels in `eɪ` "face", `ɛ` "dress", and `oʊ` "goat", that originally split off from the middle of the vowel space, can become closer again, yielding `e̞j` "face", `e̞` "dress, and `o̞w`.
 So, one might expect to find the `ɔ` "lot" vowel in the middle of the vowel space, yielding `o̞` "lot", but instead `ɔ` "lot" becomes near-open, yielding `ɒ` "lot".
-On this occasion the `a` "trap" vowel also moves towords the middle of the vowel space, and it becomes the near-open `æ` "trap" vowel.
+On this occasion the `a` "trap" vowel also rises towards the middle of the vowel space, and it becomes the near-open `æ` "trap" vowel.

 <!--v-->